SIDE 3 Recording Studio’s FAQ

 |What’s the difference between a ‘demo’ and a ‘record’?A ‘demo’ is what the abbreviation implies: something for demonstrating the artist’s intentions or abilities.
 A ‘record’ is a finished work, ready for distribution and public consumption.

 Many people contact us saying they want to make a ‘demo’.
-After talking for a while, we come to the concusion that what they really are after is not a ‘demo’ but a finished, but short, recording.
+After talking for a while, we come to the conclusion that what they really are after is not a ‘demo’ but a finished, but short, recording.
 Three or four songs, typically.
 This is also known as an “E.P.” (‘extended play’ – as opposed to a full-length recording, or “L.P.” – ‘long play’ – both terms from the 33 1/3 RPM heyday.)

 These artists want something they can use not only to help get new gigs, but to sell at those gigs, in local record stores, and online.
-Something that they want to be fully proud of as realised, finished, recordings.
+Something that they want to be fully proud of as realized, finished, recordings.

 We encourage artists to decide concretely what the goals of the recording are before settling on a budget.
 If a ‘demo’ is really what they’re after, that’s fine.
 We can provide inexpensive options to document the artist’s sound and help them get gigs.